acm-uiuc/gpu-cluster/README.md

 If you are going to work on the Docker images, make sure to have an NVIDIA Graphics Card and have NVIDIA Docker installed in addition to Docker. https://github.com/NVIDIA/nvidia-docker

+Deployed as a daemon using systemd and circus